shouravrahman/audioblogai/README.md

 ## Deployment

-This project is configured to use Next.js's standalone output mode, which creates a self-contained server.
-You can deploy this application to any hosting provider that supports Node.js applications.
+This project is configured to produce a standalone Node.js server output.
+It can be deployed to any hosting provider that supports Node.js applications.

+The build command (`npm run build`) will create a `.next/standalone` directory.
+You will need to deploy this directory to your hosting provider.
+The server can be started by running `node .next/standalone/server.js`.

+Please consult your hosting provider's documentation for instructions on deploying a standalone Next.js application.